build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 </table>

-With the backend and frontend functions builded, it's time to integrate them!
+With the backend and frontend functions built, it's time to integrate them!

 ## Part 5 - Integrate the Backend with the Frontend.